jimmyodonnell/banzai/README.txt

   >READ3
   AATAGCGCTACGT

-The output file would be as follows:
+The output file is as follows:
 AATAGCGCTACGT ; READ1; READ2; READ3

+# Note that the original script also ouput a file of the sequences only (no names), but I removed this functionality on 20150417